xcart/xcart-docs/_pages/kb_en/products/promotional_blocks/enabling_the_new_arrivals_block.md

         * _On catalog and product pages_ - "New" labels will be used on catalog pages (like on the screenshot above) AND on product pages (like on the screenshot below):
           ![new_label1.png]({{site.baseurl}}/attachments/ref_2A50nkO9/new_label1.png)

     *   **Maximum number of products to display in "New arrivals" block**: This setting defines the maximum number of products that can be displayed in the "New arrivals" block.
-Specify a non-zero value; otherwise, 3 products will be displayed by default.
+Specify a non-zero value.
 If the specified value is less than the total amount of products on the complete new arrivals list, that value will be used instead.

         {% note yellow %}
         __X-Cart 5.1.x__: Drupal block settings can override this option (when the DrupalConnector addon is enabled).